Vertex Diary

 The Importance of an Extra-Fine Grind

 One of the defining characteristics of Turkish coffee is its ultra-fine grind.
 The coffee grounds should be as fine as powdered sugar or even flour.
-This consistency is crucial because Turkish coffee is unfiltered, meaning the grounds stay in the cup, helping to create the thick texture and rich taste.
+This consistency is crucial because Turkish coffee is unfiltered, meaning the grounds stay in the cup, helping to create a thick texture and rich taste.

 To achieve the perfect grind:

-- Use a Turkish coffee grinder or a high-quality burr grinder with a fine setting.
+• Use a Turkish coffee grinder or a high-quality burr grinder with a fine setting.

-- Avoid blade grinders as they produce uneven grinds.
+• Avoid blade grinders as they produce uneven grinds.

-- If buying pre-ground, ensure it is specifically labeled for Turkish coffee.
+• If buying pre-ground, ensure it is specifically labeled for Turkish coffee.

-- An ultra-fine grind is essential for achieving the best flavor and mouthfeel in your brew.
+• An ultra-fine grind is essential for achieving the best flavor and mouthfeel in your brew.

 Where to Source Authentic Turkish Coffee